vhive-serverless/vHive/function-images/springboot/README.md

 # vHive-bench-java

-This project was bootstrapped using Spring Initializr at start.spring.io
+This project was bootstrapped using [Spring Initializr](https://start.spring.io/).